tanvir43/odoo-money-management/README.md

 This project is a custom **Money Management App** built on top of **Odoo**, containerized using **Docker Compose** for easy setup and deployment.
 It helps you track income, expenses, and view current balances from a simple interface.

+## New features added so far
+-- A popup message to show current balance

+-- A website navigation to show income/expense and the balance in a web/clinet view

 ---

 ## Prerequisites